All Products

 The Mask out method conceals partial information by replacing specific characters with asterisks (*).
 This method requires you to select a masking mode.
 DataWorks provides several built-in masking modes and supports custom modes.

-• Recommended method: For some fields, you can select a recommended masking method from the drop-down list.
-The available methods vary depending on the selected field.
-DataWorks provides three built-in methods: Show only the first and last characters, Show only the first three and last two characters, and Show only the first three and last four characters.
-You can select the method that you need.
-For some fields, only the default method can be selected.
+• Recommended method: Select from three built-in modes: Show only the first and last characters, Show only the first three and last two characters, or Show only the first three and last four characters.
+For some fields, only the default method is available.

 • Example 1: Mask the first 3 characters and leave the remaining characters unmasked.